nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 When possible, automation and tools should be used to reduce the breadth of access that needs to be provided in order to enable individuals to move community work forward.
-As these tools are created, the groups to which Owner role are granted will be reduced.
+As these tools are created, the groups to which Organization Owner role are granted will be reduced.

 The following groups have the role "Owner" in our GitHub Organizations: